ros-drivers/joystick_drivers/joy/README.md

 ## Parameters

 * device_id (int, default: 0)
-  * The joystick device to use.
+  * The joystick device to use. `ros2 run joy joy_enumerate_devices` wil list the attached devices.

 * device_name (string, default: "")
   * The joystick name to use.
 This can be useful when multiple different joysticks are attached.
 If both device_name and device_id are specified, device_name takes precedence.